Justin Turner Player Props: Red Sox vs. Diamondbacks

 Justin Turner At The Plate

-- Among qualified batters, he ranks 76th in batting average, while his on-base percentage ranks 42nd and he is 107th in slugging.
+- Among the qualifying hitters, he ranks 68th in batting average, while his on-base percentage ranks 35th and he is 98th in slugging.

+- In 63.3% of his 49 games this season, Turner has picked up at least one hit.
+He's also had 15 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.